transmute-industries/transmute/packages/transmute-alpha/README.md

 Install lerna with `npm i lerna -g`.

 Next, you will need to start IPFS and testrpc locally.
-From inside `./packages/`, run:
+Run:

 ```
 docker-compose up